 Luggage on Connecting Flights

-This statement from http://www.continental.com/web/en-US/content/travel/baggage/check-in.aspx does not make much sense: "Baggage will be checked to a customer's final destination or to a permissible stopover for the fare paid."
+This statement from United does not make much sense: "For a trip that includes one or more connections, bags will be checked to the final destination stated on the ticket, and the charge for checking a bag from your origin to your destination will apply."
 So when we left from San Francisco and boarded a new plane in Houston, Texas, our luggage was automatically put on the next plane.
 But on our return flight from Costa Rica when we were getting off the plane we walked past the baggage carousel because we assumed the luggage would be switched to the next plane automatically again.
 An attendant stopped us and asked if we got our luggage.
 So we went back to the luggage carousel and waited for our luggage to be unloaded.
 Then we took our luggage to a security checkpoint.
 Even though we had already gone through all the security in Costa Rica (without taking off our shoes mind you) we then had to do it all over again in Texas just to get on a connecting flight to San Francisco.
 We had to remove our shoes, I had to remove my laptop from its case again and this is where they stopped my friend to check the scissors in her first aid kit.
 After the security checkpoint we could then put our checked-in luggage on a conveyer belt where they put it on the plane.
 All this unnecessary extra work for us.

 The walk-thru metal detectors are more sensitive then they used to be.
 They ask you to remove the following and put it in a plastic bin to go through the x-ray machine: